 By visiting bloom’s website, you've already taken an important first step in understanding and treating your hearing loss.
 Next, you can try our Read more

 Hearing problems rarely cause discomfort or pain.
 Because the hearing loss process is gradual, it’s common to adapt to your own hearing loss without realising it.
-In fact, others may notice it first.
-If you think you or a loved on...
+People seem to mumble all the timeYou hear, but have trouble u...
 Read more

 Only a relatively small percentage of doctors routinely screen for hearing loss.
 Since most people with hearing impairments hear just fine in quiet environments (like your doctor's office), it can be very difficult for them to recognise this prob...
 Read more

 Hearing aids can improve your quality of life by boosting your self-confidence and reducing your stress level.
 It’s hard to be confident and relaxed when you are unsure of your hearing.
 After using a hearing aid, 39% of the u...
 Read more

 No hearing aid can restore your hearing 100 percent.
 However, our hearing aids will let you hear soft sounds that you couldn’t hear before.
 Most importantly, your hearing aids will also help you better understand speech, especiall...
 Read more

 While no hearing aid can filter out all background noise, our advanced hearing aids are designed to reduce some types of background noise so that you can enjoy conversation and improve communication in places like restaurants, business meetings a...
 Read more

 If you think a person close to you is having hearing loss, you should recommend him visiting a hearing specialist.
 We offer a FREE Online...
 Read more

 One out of five people between the ages of 45-74 have a hearing loss.
 However, hearing loss is prevalent at all ages.
 The brain is an important part of our hearing, and needs to interpret signals to "make meaning of the sound", therefore it is im...
 Read more